 Although normal office hours are Monday-Friday from 8am-5pm, you can reach a live person 24-hours a day, seven days a week, in case of a power outage or emergency need at (618) 842-2196.
 Today, WWCEC offers much more than just affordable electricity to cooperative members.
 For additional details-visit the links for products and services

 The national map above indicates the saturation of over 950 Electric Cooperatives throughout the United States.
-Wayne-White is affilated with over 800 other electric cooperatives in the nation as a "Touchstone Energy Cooperative" and we are also a member-owner of Hoosier Energy as one of (18) electric cooperative member-owners of the Bloomington, Indiana based cooperative.
+We are a member-owner of Hoosier Energy as one of (18) electric cooperative member-owners of the Bloomington, Indiana based cooperative.
 Our co-ownership in Hoosier Energy gives us more rate stability in uncertain times and a wealth of services that enables us to better serve our distribution member-customers with dependable electric service while assisting with energy efficiency initiatives, rebate programs, and products.
-Our cooperative has NOT had a residential rate increase in 7 years.
+Our cooperative has NOT had a residential rate increase in 9 years.
 Meanwhile, hundreds of our members have been able to benefit from incentive rebate checks for upgrading their HVAC equipment or hot water heater.
 Some incentive rebates are as high as $2,500 for HVAC efficiency upgrades.
 We also have a generator program incentive for whole-house generators, if you allow us to control it during peak demand tiems of the year.

 History of Wayne-White Counties Electric Cooperative